karan7798z/COVID-19-Real-time-Dashboard/README.md

 Finally, to **automate** the entire workflow, it is necessary to automate the execution of the python file - covid.py which acts as the controller for the entire project (since this file acquires data from the github source, transforms it, and loads it into Google Sheets).

-I have scheduled a cronjob on my Macbook to execute this Python file everyday at 1.30 AM (since it is around that time that the Github repository containing our source file gets refreshed).
-The command for the same is as follows:
+I have scheduled a workflow in Apache Airflow for this, to execute this Python file everyday at 1.30 AM (since it is around that time that the Github repository containing our source file gets refreshed).

-`30 1 * * * <Python compiler path> <Python File Path>`